ggonnella/fastsubtrees/docs/CLI.md

   attribute value exists.
 - `attrmod_data`: This is an optional parameter.
 It consists of a list of arguments to be passed to the ``attribute_values()`` function of the module specified as **attrmod**.
-By default they are passed as positional arguments.
-  To pass keyword arguments, the syntax **key=value** and the option **--keyargs** has to be used.
+  To pass keyword arguments, the syntax **key=value** is used.

 A module using the described ``attrmod`` interface for adding attributes from tabular files is provided under ``fastsubtrees/ids_modules`` and can be selected by the shorthand option ``--tab``:
 ```
-fastsubtrees attr construct my.tree myattribute --tab tabularfile.tsv
+fastsubtrees attribute my.tree myattribute --tab tabularfile.tsv
 ```
 By default, the IDs are supposed to be in column 0, the attribute values in column 1 and the columns to be tab-separated; different values can be provided as keyword arguments, e.g.:
 ```
-fastsubtrees attr construct my.tree myattribute --tab tabularfile.tsv \
+fastsubtrees attribute my.tree myattribute --tab tabularfile.tsv \
-   --keyargs id_col=2 attr_col=10 separator=';'
+   id_col=2 attr_col=10 separator=';'
 ```

-### Attributes when editing a tree

-If attribute have been defined, as described in the following section, the attribute files are automatically detected and modified too, when adding or deleting a subtree.

-When adding a subtree, the attribute will initially have an empty value (None) for each of the additional nodes.
-In order to add attribute values for the new nodes, ``fastsubtrees attr add`` is employed.
-This must be called for each of the attributes for which values shall be added, and uses the same interface as ``fastsubtrees attr construct`` (see above).

 ### Editing attribute values

-To add new values for an attribute, ``fastsubtrees attr add`` is used.
-It offers the same interface as ``fastsubtrees attr construct`` (see above).

-By default, the new values of the attributes for a node are added to the existing ones.
-If the existing ones shall be replaced by the new ones, use the option ``--replace``.
+To add new values for an attribute, ``fastsubtrees attribute`` with the option ``--add`` is used.
+New values of the attributes for a node are appended to the existing ones.
+If the existing ones shall be replaced by the new ones, use the option ``--replace`` instead of ``--add``.

-To remove the values of an attribute for a list of given nodes, use ``fastsubtrees attr delete``.
+To remove the values of an attribute for a list of given nodes, use ``fastsubtrees attribute --delete`` specifying the nodes.

-### Removing an attribute

-To remove an attribute, use ``fastsubtrees attr delete``. with the option ``--all``.
+To remove an attribute completely, use ``fastsubtrees attribute --delete`` without specifying any node.

 ## Subtree queries